 Can I replace graphics card thermal paste myself?

 Yes, if you’re comfortable disassembling electronics carefully.
-The main risks are over-tightening or under-tightening the cooler screws, using the wrong thermal pad thickness on VRAM, and applying too much or too little paste.
-For high-value graphics cards or if you’re unsure, professional application is worth the cost.
+The main risks are over-tightening cooler screws, using the wrong thermal pad thickness on VRAM, and applying too much or too little paste.

 How much does GPU thermal paste replacement cost in Singapore?